 Already Receiving Section 8 Housing Choice Voucher Assistance?

-Please see our latest Section 8 HCV News.
+Please see these important updates for Section 8 HCV

 If you are looking for a new rental unit, see GoSection8.com for a list of private properties owned by landlords willing to participate in the rental assistance programs.
 You are not restricted to the units on this list.
 You may also look for other units on your own.

 The rights and responsibilities for participants of the Section 8 Housing Choice Voucher program can be found in the Family Handbook.